Seth Armstrong: Storylines

-Seth got a computer in 2002 and had a webcam set up by Robert Sugden (Karl Davies) which Seth used to show Betty's daily routine getting himself free breakfasts at Cafe Hope in return.
-When Edna Birch told Betty what he was doing, she was heartbroken and left Seth telling him via webcam but Seth apologized publicly and they reunited.
+Seth got a computer in 2002, and had a webcam set up by Robert Sugden (Karl Davies), which Seth used to show Betty's daily routine, getting himself free breakfasts at Cafe Hope in return.
+When Edna Birch told Betty what he was doing, she was heartbroken, and left Seth, telling him via webcam, but Seth apologised publicly, and they reunited.
 Seth and Betty briefly separated again in December 2002 when Betty visited Kathy Brookman and her newborn baby in Australia.
 She returned in March 2003, full of how great Australia was.
-Seth was worried she may move there but she assured him she'd never leave Emmerdale.
+Seth was worried she may move there, but she assured him that she would never leave Emmerdale.

 In September 2003, Seth went to visit Kathy and never returned to the village.
 Betty was upset when he failed to return for Christmas but he made up for it by booking her a flight to visit him in Australia.
 Seth made two final cameo appearances in 2004: a telephone message left on Betty's answering machine and finally over the Internet, as seen on a laptop in The Woolpack that Christmas Eve.
 Richards was keen to reprise his role, but on 11 February 2005, he died of emphysema and several months later, out of respect for the actor, an off-screen death for the character occurred.
 Seth died on 30 October 2005 from a heart attack after having been ill for a while in Australia, whilst on the plane flying back to England.

 Seth's remains were buried illegally in the woods in a storyline that was briefly revisited in July 2010 after the discovery of a body in the same woods, Mark Wylde (Maxwell Caulfield).
 In June 2013, murder victim Alex Moss's (Kurtis Stacey) remains were discovered in the woods.
 Unable to identify it, Megan Macey (Gaynor Faye) mentions it may be those of a poacher (Seth) who was buried in the woods, according to the Dingles.

 When Betty leaves the village in 2015 with her new fiancé, she visits Seth's burial place and bids a last goodbye to him, telling him that she will never forget about him.
 In May 2019, following her return Kim Tate talks to Lisa Dingle about her memories of Seth and says she misses him.

+In 2023, Kim tricks Caleb Miligan by creating a businessman called Seth Armstrong.
+After she catches Caleb lying to her, she tells him that Seth Armstrong is actually a fake businessman she made up to trick him, but in fact is the former gamekeeper at Home Farm and one of her closest friends.